Pcoralie/SmartWing_ADSA/README.md

 Plane moves in 3D space with Longitude, Latitude and altitude.

-For this step we use the code :  [dubinsAirplane](https://github.com/unr-arl/DubinsAirplane "dubinsAirplane") from Dr. Kostas Alexis.
+For this step we use the code :  [dubinsAirplane](https://github.com/unr-arl/DubinsAirplane "dubinsAirplane").

+Dubins airplane is an extension of the classical Dubins car model for the 3D case of an ariplane.
+In dubins airplane paths there are the altitude component.
+Based on the difference between the altitude of the initial and final configurations, Dubins airplane paths can be classified as low, medium, or high altitude gain.

+To have more information, the website of Kostas Alexis : [Kostas Alexis](http://www.kostasalexis.com/dubins-airplane.html "dubins-airplane-kostas")